Click the links below for help with drug and alcohol addiction in Cambridgeshire

 The overall statistics for hospital admissions for mental disorders due to excessive alcohol intake was lower overall in Cambridgeshire when compared nationally, although once again the city of Cambridge reported figures well above the average for England.

-What Options Do I Have For Treatment?
+What Options Do I Have For Treatment in Cambridgeshire?

 There are many treatment options available in the Cambridgeshire area including: